ganesh447/DPS-Challenge-2/models/Readme.md

 7. Produce and display a single-step forecast (Jan 2021 in the current script) with a 95% CI.

 ## How to run
-From the repository root (adjust paths as necessary):

 ```bash
 python forecast.py
 ```